soffes/MonoRepo/README.md

     $ mr fork apple/swift soffes/swift

-Backup everything to an external disk (likely needs more configuration):
+Download everything to an external disk (likely needs more configuration):

     $ mr backup --destination=/Volumes/Backup/Code

+Synchronize local folders and remotes with origin if things are renamed on GitHub:

+    $ mr sync